-Want to become a pilot?
 Find out how your VA education benefits can help pay for flight training to advance your pilot qualifications.

-- Have a second-class medical certificate valid for second-class privileges—or a first-class medical certificate if you want to pursue the Airline Transport Pilot (ATP) certificate.
+- You have a second-class medical certificate valid for second-class privileges—or a first-class medical certificate if you want to pursue the Airline Transport Pilot (ATP) certificate

-Exception: You aren’t covered if you’re using Survivors’ and Dependents’ Educational Assistance (DEA).
+Note: You can’t qualify for flight training benefits through Survivors’ and Dependents’ Educational Assistance (DEA).

 What benefits can I get?

-- If your school is a stand-alone Part 141 pilot school, we’ll pay the school for the net cost of training up to a yearly limit (depending on your level of eligibility and remaining entitlement).
+- A vocational program at a stand-alone Part 141 pilot school, we’ll pay for the net cost of training up to a yearly limit (depending on your level of eligibility and remaining entitlement).
 You won’t be eligible for a housing allowance or money to help buy books and supplies.